BEDFORDSHIRE DECEMBER

 It was early afternoon on a gloriously sunny early December Saturday.
 It was to be a full day’s churchcrawl in Bedfordshire.
-The morning had seen six churches visited; with some lovely churches seen, but none open on the day.
+The morning had seen six churches visited; with some lovely churches seen, but none open on the day, due to covid concerns.
 We had left Turvey and were heading towards Sharnbrook; with the prospects of an open church there according to their website.

 Before we got to Sharnbrook, we popped in at neighbouring Felmersham.
-‘Look at that west end’ I said to Gary as we went past Felmersham church looking for somewhere to park.
-Gary was the driver for the day and he looked at me with a look of mild alarm.
+‘Look at that west end’ I said to Gary as we drove past the church of St Mary the Virgin looking for somewhere to park.
+Gary was the driver for the day and he looked at me with an expression of mild alarm.
 He is not interested in churches but loves to drive.
 There was a fair chance that I would give him a detailed description of the architecture when I got back in to the van and his afternoon was liable to drag rather as a result!

 The church here is known as one of the grandest in Bedfordshire; a wonderful cruciform structure with fabulously crafted west end.
 It was built between 1220 and 1240 and the structure that we see today consists of nave with north and south aisles, central tower, north and south transepts, south porch and chancel.